School discipline: The rights of students with IEPs and 504 plans

-When a child’s misbehavior is caused by her disability.
+When a child’s misbehavior is caused by a disability.
 In this case there would be a process called “manifestation determination.”

-When a child is removed from school as part of discipline, she’s unable to receive the services in her IEP or 504 plan.
+A child who is removed from school as part of discipline is unable to receive the services in an IEP or a 504 plan.
 So after a certain amount of time, IDEA requires those services to be provided wherever the child is.
 This is sometimes known as the “10 Day Rule.”

-If a child is removed for 10 school days or less, she’s treated just like other students.
+A child who is removed for 10 school days or less is treated just like other students.
 For example, if a child is sent home for seven days because of fighting, typical school policies for suspended students apply.

 Some states require schools to provide home instruction for kids who are suspended.
 That includes IEP and 504 plan services.
 But other states don’t.
 If your child is removed from school, you can call an